The Definitive Beginner’s Guide to Making Money Online

 * You don’t need a social media following. (although that is also helpful)

-* You don’t need an email list, or great graphics or anything else.
+* You don’t need an email list, great graphics or anything else.

-The single thing you must have is a way to generate revenue!
+The one single thing you must absolutely have is a way to generate revenue!

 Ways to generate revenue online

 The following are examples of ways to generate revenue over the internet: